What is Corneal Dystrophy and How Can Scleral Lenses Help?

 Stromal Corneal Dystrophies, which affect the central or stromal layer of the cornea.
 These include granular corneal dystrophy, Lattice corneal dystrophy, and macular corneal dystrophy.

 Posterior Corneal Dystrophies, which affect the innermost layers of the cornea.
 These include congenital hereditary endothelial corneal dystrophy, Fuchs’ corneal dystrophy, posterior polymorphous corneal dystrophy, and Schnyder crystalline corneal dystrophy.

 Why Should I Contact an Optometrist?
 I already See a Corneal Specialist!

 A corneal specialist is a surgeon.
 What you need is someone to monitor the status of your dystrophy.
-Dr. Moshe Mendelson and Dr. Jackson Lau will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.
+Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.

 At Silicon Valley Eye Physicians we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Dr. Moshe Mendelson and Dr. Jackson Lau can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.